Q:How many ziplines are included on this tour?

 This tour consists of 7 ziplines, 10 platforms and an aerial suspension bridge (with a cable we clip you into above that and hand rails to hold onto along the way).
 The lines vary in length and height throughout the course.

 It's very rare that a ship is delayed into port, but in those cases we will try our best to work with you to reschedule the tour to a later time.
-If that is not a possibility or your ship doesn't make it into port, we will of course refund the full cost of the tour.
+If that is not a possibility or your ship doesn't make it into port, we will refund you.

 Q:Why makes this zipline tour different from any other in Alaska?

 This course does not require participants to "hand brake" themselves.
 This zipline course is designed to bring people onto the platforms appropriately, and there is a back-up mechanical brake that the guide controls, so you are not responsible for putting your hands on the cables to slow yourself down.
 Hand braking can lead to injuries if the participant is not careful, so we have eliminated that risk to enhance your personal experience.
 You can now relax and enjoy the ride!

 Q:How do you slow down on the zipline?
 Are there brakes?